martinproject/MobiHelp/README.md

 ###Step 5.
 Customizing the support portal

-You can set the navigation bar color of your knowledge base and feedback area to match your app colors.
+You can customize the navigation bar color of the knowledge base and feedback area to match your app theme.

-    [FDSupport setUpColor:[NSDictionary dictionaryWithObjectsAndKeys:[UIColor colorWithRed:.9 green:.4 blue:.7 alpha:2], FD_NAVBAR_COLOR]];
+    [FDSupport setUpColor:[NSDictionary dictionaryWithObjectsAndKeys:[UIColor colorWithRed:.9 green:.4 blue:.7 alpha:2], FD_NAVBAR_COLOR], nil];

-The NavBar Color that you set here will be maintained in the FAQ section and in each solution's detailed view as well.
+The NavBar Color that you set here will be maintained in the knowledge base section within your app, and in the detailed view when your users click on a specific solution as well.
 __________________________________________________________________________________________________________________________

 ###Step 6.
 Advanced Configurations